GospelTrust/kairos-th-513/docs/content/_week-04/session-12.md

          So, if I have walked through inner healing and forgiven someone and even have the demon of discord exorcised, does that mean I will enjoy being with that person who’s hurt me deeply in the past?”

-   - c.
-His cautious warning: “I think the word freedom gives off the impression that all of the old emotions and issues would simply vanish.
+   - His cautious warning: “I think the word freedom gives off the impression that all of the old emotions and issues would simply vanish.
 And when it doesn’t, I think people look at inner healing as just a therapeutic and temporary exercise.”

 3. Inner healing as a tool of sanctification.

    Ultimately, the long-term effectiveness of inner healing as a tool for sanctification hinges on two things:

-   - a.
-First, has the person truly internalized or embodied the unconditional love of God expressed in the work of Christ through justification (salvation past), sanctification (salvation present) and glorification (salvation future)?
+   - First, has the person truly internalized or embodied the unconditional love of God expressed in the work of Christ through justification (salvation past), sanctification (salvation present) and glorification (salvation future)?

      This is the immovable foundation of our faith.

      This ought to produce a sense of gratitude that motivates the person to refrain from offending God and to desire to conform to Christ’s likeness.

-   - b.
-Second, following an effective inner healing session, does the person continue with the optimal approach to progressive sanctification?
+   - Second, following an effective inner healing session, does the person continue with the optimal approach to progressive sanctification?

       1. Seriously reading and studying God’s word, and then applying the truth in our daily living (James 1:22-5)